01Quality Always Trumps Quantity

-This isn't just a way of scoring brownie points, so to speak.
-It can also be a way to reiterate your interest in the position, emphasize any points you'd like to make about your work experience, or mention anything you didn't get to say during the interview.
+It isn't just a way of scoring brownie points.
+It can also be a way to reiterate your interest in the position, emphasize any points you'd like to make about your work experience or mention anything you didn't get to say during the interview.

 09Informational Interview to Job Interview

 Perhaps a former colleague works at a new company that you're interested in, but maybe this company isn't hiring at the moment.
 Maybe an old boss has retired but still has valuable connections in your field.
 Maybe a friend has recently gotten a job in an area of work you'd like to take on, but aren't familiar with.

 These are just a few examples of when it'd be appropriate to reach out to your professional network and ask about the possibility of arranging an informational interview.

 Informational interviews are great ways to connect with other people and with an organization, getting your name out there and obtaining a sense of company culture.

 After an informational interview, remember to ask for a business card and if you can stay in touch - and you might just find that the next time you meet with that person, it will be for a job interview.